jsantiago611/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome, Fellow Digital traveller!
+# Welcome, Fellow Digital traveller

 You've wondered into Discipleship City, a digital town founded in 2022 by Digital Pilgrim Jonathan, as a way to organize digital information.
 Feeling a little lost?
 Here's a map to help you navigate these digital streets:

+Ⓣ Map

 <div style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   <h3>① Study Hall</h3>